The legend of the beaver and the creation of rivers

 La-légende-du-castor-et-la-création-des-rivières Artisanat Autochtone

 In ancient times, when the world was still young and the mountains were not yet carved, rivers did not exist.
-The lands were dry and animals and people suffered from thirst.
-Human beings prayed to spirits to send them water and create rivers.
+The lands were dry, and animals and people suffered from thirst.
+Humans prayed to the spirits to send them water and create rivers.

 The Great Spirit, seeing their distress, decided to entrust a mission to an animal known for its perseverance and ingenuity: the beaver.
 The beaver was respected for its construction skills and its ability to transform its environment.